magnusviri/tea-notes/README.md

 Remuneration: Tea tokens isn't all about earning money.
 Remuneration can also be passed 100% to it's dependencies or donated to charity.

 I think "universal interpretation" means that it can install whatever interpreter is required for a script.
 So `tea +python.org ./test.py` will install python if it's missing, then it will launch test.py and pass it to python.
+Here's some examples of running python code.
+The following will print "Hi" using Python.

+	echo 'print("hi") | tea +python.org python

+To exexute a python script, do the following.

+	tea +python.org ./script.py

+And this is the script:

+	#!/usr/bin/env python

+	print("Hi")

+I think `+python.org` will install python or add python to the path.

 At this stage, Tea isn't a replacement for Homebrew.
 The biggest reason is that using Tea looks like this.